TEXTURES

 ANTISLIP CLASSIFICATIONS

 A floor’s slipperiness determines the safety of people walking over it and is therefore an essential requirement in a floor.
-The slipperiness coefficient, represented by the value “R”, refers to a method specified by German standards DIN 51130 and 51097, which classify products on the basis of their friction coefficient in response to the specific requirements of a given environment.
+The slipperiness coefficient, represented by the value “R”, refers to a method foreseen by DIN EN 16165: 2021 Annex B, which classifies products according on the basis of their friction coefficient in response to the specific requirements of a given environment.
 Depending on the degree of slipperiness, which may be linked with use of particular substances in workplaces or to the presence of water, it is obligatory under these regulations to use a flooring material which will generate considerable friction between the surfaces in contact and thereby make the floor less dangerous for people.
 The higher the friction coefficient, the less slippery the floor.
 The standards distinguish between the slipperiness of floor surfaces in areas where people walk with their shoes on (R9-R13) and with bare feet (A,B,C).In the presence of water, where people walk barefoot, the flooring is subject to even more restrictive requirements.
-These may be measured on the basis of DIN 51097 standards and classified into assessment groups A, B and C with increasing values.
+These may be measured on the basis of DIN EN 16165:2021 Annex A standard and classified into assessment groups A, B and C with increasing values.

-Slip potential classification, based on pendulum method BS 7976 vaules (PTV).
+Slip potential classification, based on pendulum method BS EN 16165: 2021 Annex c vaules (PTV).
 Values operative conditions dry and wet: Test temperature: 20°C - Type of used slider material: TRL rubber

-APPENDIX A: The wet pendulum test for measuring slip resistance (AS / NZS 4586 Appendix A) is generally performed using a pendulum test instrument.
+ANNEX A: The wet pendulum test for measuring slip resistance (AS 4586 Annex A) is generally performed using a pendulum test instrument.
 The pendulum device is portable and consists of a weighted foot and a test slider swinging downwards and flowing on a wet surface with water.
 The foot includes a spring-loaded rubber slider which exerts a predetermined force on the sample as it slides onto the surface.
-The test results are expressed as British Pendulum Number (BPN) and classified according to AS / NZS 4586, as shown in the following table:
+The test results are expressed as British Pendulum Number (BPN) and classified according to AS 4586, as shown in the following table:

 Determination of the coefficient “V”